aymericbeaumet/metalsmith-redirect/readme.md

 )
 ```

-The plugin will then look for this key in any of the frontmatters:
+The plugin will then look for the `config.redirectFrom` key in any of the
+frontmatters, like this one:

 ```markdown
 ---